laravel/docs/eloquent.md

 		return array('created_at');
 	}

-When a column is considered a date, you may set its value to a UNIX timetamp, date string (`Y-m-d`), date-time string, and of course a `DateTime` / `Carbon` instance.
+When a column is considered a date, you may set its value to a UNIX timestamp, date string (`Y-m-d`), date-time string, and of course a `DateTime` / `Carbon` instance.

 To totally disable date mutations, simply return an empty array from the `getDates` method: